 In addition to our associates we utilize professionals we have developed relationships with over the years to conduct training and audits/assessments.
 These individuals have demonstrated their expertise in a number of actual training environments as well as inspections and audit engagements.

 Dan Olson: President LD Consulting LLC, CLEA

 Dan is a founding member of the International Law Enforcement Auditors Association (ILEAA) and served as the president of that organization for two years.
-Currently Dan serves on the ILEAA advisory board.
-Dan is a member in good standing with the International Law Enforcement Auditors Association (ILEAA), the Institute of Internal Auditors (IIA), is a Certified Law Enforcement Auditor (CLEA) and has a Masters degree from Northern Arizona University.
+Dan is a member in good standing with the International Law Enforcement Auditors Association (ILEAA), the Institute of Internal Auditors (IIA), the International Association of Chiefs of Police (IACP), is a Certified Law Enforcement Auditor (CLEA) and has a Masters degree from Northern Arizona University.

 Executive Advisory Group:

 Jack Harris began his career with the Phoenix Police Department in 1972.
 He served for over 39 years rising through the ranks of patrol officer to Police Chief.
 As the Police Chief he led a department of over 3500 sworn police officers and a support staff of 1100 civilian positions with an annual budget of over half a billion dollars.
 After retiring he was asked to return as a Deputy City Manager with the title of Public Safety Manager.
 In this position he continued to serve as Police Chief but took on the added responsibility of leadership of the City of Phoenix Emergency Management team as well as direct oversight of all public safety entities in the City of Phoenix.